CloudNationHQ/aws-cn-tf-modules/README.md

 # License, Bugs, issues and questions

 CloudNation offers these modules free of charge.
 If you're missing features, find a bug or need other support, please create an issue on Github.

+# Adding modules

+Please open a Pull Request for any new versions, make sure to adhere to the versioning strategy and to update the README.md with the changes made.
+Pull requests are automatically verified using `terraform fmt` and `terraform validate`.
+To ensure these tests succeed, perform these against your changes first.